YANG-SOBER/HomographyEstimation/README.md

 Robust Homography Estimation ***Method2*** is slightly different from Method1.
 I replace the homography calculation part in ***Method1*** with [Normalized Direct Linear Transformation(DLT) Algorithm](https://www.youtube.com/watch?v=v3322cNhCTk&list=PLxg0CGqViygP47ERvqHw_v7FVnUovJeaz&index=9).

 In ***Method1***, after the homography matrix H (3-by-3) is calculated from SVD (Singular Value Decomposition), H is normalized with the 9-th elements.
 However, this method doesn't consider the situation where A might be ill-conditioned (*different elements in A has different orders of magnitude*), s.t.
-Ax = 0.
+Ah = 0.
 Readers may follow the ***link of Normalized DLT*** above to get more detailed information.

 In ***Method2***, by applying ***Normalized DLT***, ill-conditioned situation is solved.